 “To become someone else… What happiness!
 This condition is paradise for the actor!”

 His system, a collection of acting techniques, was designed to move actors beyond physical and vocal training as a sole focus.
 He believed actors should also dive into the inner motives of their character to justify physical and vocal actions.
 He wanted to remove what he called “blocks” and master the true nature of acting.

 #6: Stanislavski helped found the world-renown Moscow Art Theater (MAT)

 Fed-up with the state of Russian theater – its theatricality, artificiality, staging and décor – Stanislavski, along with business partner, Vladimir Nemirovich-Danchenko, began one of the most influential theaters of the 20th Century.
-The Moscow Art Theater (MAT) featured innovations that became world renown, such as the use of more realistic sets and background and offstage sounds
+The Moscow Art Theater (MAT) pioneered innovations in theater that became world renown, such as the use of more realistic sets and background and offstage sounds.

 #7: Stanislavski authored a manual for actors